...

 Dividing Property

-In terms of dividing up the marital estate of the parties, the same rules that apply to civilians applies to members of the military, except for certain federal laws that apply to military retirement accounts.
+In terms of dividing the marital estate, the same rules that apply to civilians also apply to members of the military.
+However, certain federal laws govern military retirement accounts.

-A general rule of thumb is that a divorcing couple must have been married for at least ten years while the military member was on active duty in order for a dependent spouse to receive any percentage disbursement from the military retirement account.
+A divorcing couple generally needs to have been married for at least ten years while the military member served on active duty.
+This requirement allows a dependent spouse to receive a percentage disbursement from the military retirement account.

 Child Support